githubkuyaya/LaZassword/README.md

 Payload running time: ~ 30 seconds

 Note: You can't really rely on the LED.
-You know the payload is finished when powershell gets closed.
+You know the payload is finished when there is a text file with min.
+20kb in loot.

 It is only tested with Windows Defender as AV.
 I don't know if it's also working on other AV's.